hastef88/wso2.tryouts/JMSPublisherCacheMediator/readme.md

 There is a workaround to enable caching the session by configuring the ESB as per article [1].
 However, this involves having a bulky configuration for each destination and requires the user to know all the destination names before using the application.

-This custom mediator enables re-use of JMS sessions specifically for JMS topics that are not known beforehand (in a use case where the topic name is inferred based on user's input).
+This custom mediator enables re-use of JMS sessions specifically for JMS topics/queues that are not known beforehand (in a use case where the destination name is inferred based on user's input).
 Test results of the 3 approaches in comparison can be found at [2].
 In summary, re-using the JMS sessions proved to have about a 3-fold performance improvement as per the tests.

 ### Usage